FirmwGuy/CEP/docs/L0_KERNEL/topics/HEARTBEAT-AND-ENZYMES.md

 ## Introduction

 Think of CEP like a well-run workshop on a steady rhythm.
-Every few moments (a heartbeat), the team checks an inbox of small notes (signals) that say what needs doing and where.
+Every few moments (a heartbeat), the team checks an impulse ledger—an inbox of small notes (signals) that say what needs doing and where.
 Skilled helpers (enzymes) pick the notes that match their job and do the work in a safe workbench.
 Results don’t appear instantly; they show up on the next beat.
 This rhythm keeps everything predictable, auditable, and calm.

 What this means in simple terms:
-- Signals are short requests dropped into an inbox.
+- Signals are short requests dropped into the impulse ledger (`/rt/beat/<N>/impulses`).
 - Enzymes are the workers (functions) that react to those requests.
 - Work from beat N becomes visible at beat N+1, making the system easy to reason about and replay.